r-lyeh-archived/statvs/README.md

 This repo is meant to be a semi-conclusive list of projects in which the author is / has participated in.

 - The tools below are Public Domain.
-- The specifications below are Public Domain (or CC0 licensed), written in Markdown flavor.
+- The specifications below are Public Domain (or CC0 licensed), written in Markdown.
 - The libraries below are Public Domain (or _ZLIB/LibPNG licensed_), written in C++.
-- I follow this extension convention: `.hpp/.cpp` for sources, `.cc` for samples and `.cxx` for tests and benchmarks.
+- Extension convention: `.md` for documents, `.hpp/.cpp` for sources, `.cc` for samples and `.cxx` for tests and benchmarks.
 - Most of my source code is (where possible) _cross-platform_, _header-only_ and _self-contained_, and have been used in _commercial games_.
 It is therefore pretty much battle-tested, but use it at your own risk.
 No warranties provided.

 ## Released